Jack Houghteling

-Jack Houghteling is an American novelist and the author of Goodman (2022) and Sunnyside (2023).
+Jack Houghteling is an American novelist and the author of Goodman (2022), Sunnyside (2023) and The Forest (2026).
 His work is known for its emphasis on form, voice and language.
 Writer Harold Rogers called Houghteling "one of the best living prose stylists."

 Early life and education

 Houghteling grew up in Hastings-on-Hudson, New York and graduated from the Hackley School in 2010 and Claremont McKenna College in 2014.
 At the latter, he delivered the student commencement speech at graduation.
 He later earned a graduate degree from the London School of Economics in 2015 before moving to New York City.

 Works

 Houghteling began Goodman in 2015 but then put it aside for years.
 It was later longlisted for the Dzanc Books Prize for Fiction.

 Sunnyside is about an ex-football player from Westchester County and received acclaim.
 The podcast The Drunken Odyssey called it a "maximalist masterpiece," describing its style as "neomodernist."
 The literary journal Socrates on the Beach published an excerpt of Sunnyside, which it characterized as "sui generis” and “unlike almost any other contemporary fiction."

-He is currently working on a third project about pre-revolutionary New York.
+The Forest, Houghteling's third full-length work, was published in March 2026.